woodenclock/tp/docs/UserGuide.md

 ### 3. Listing Entries: `list`
 Shows a list of all entries of the wildlife in WildWatch so far.
 Shows useful information about each entry.
-This include information such as the date, species, name, and remarks.
+These include information such as the date, species, name, and remarks.

 Format: `list`